juliejonak/Graphs-Notes/lecture1/lectureI.md

 <br>

 ```
 if v1 in self.vertices and v2 in self.vertices:
     self.vertices[v1].add(v2)
 else:
     raise IndexError("That vertex does not exist!")
 ```

 <br>

-Remember, it'll only add v2 to v1's set of edges because we cannot (and should not) assume that this graph is undirected (that each relationship goes both ways).
+Remember, right now we're only adding v2 to v1's set of edges because we cannot (and should not) assume that this graph is undirected (that each relationship goes both ways).
 An edge might exist one-directionally between to vertices.

+A better user experience might be to change the variable names from v1 and v2 to something more explicit that explains the direction, like vertex_from and vertex_to.

 Below this Graph class, there is code that will add vertices and edges to our graph: